 The conference is an ideal opportunity for anyone in the industry to learn about the latest techniques and procedures from an amazing array of leaders of their field speakers from around Australia.

-This year the conference features new treatments and procedures including the regenerative use of stem cells, non-surgical facelift and liposculpture techniques, advances in botulinum toxin (dysport / botox), hyaluronic acids, laser tattoo removal, anti-wrinkle injections and dermal fillers.
+This year the conference features new treatments and procedures including the regenerative use of stem cells, non-surgical facelift and liposculpture techniques, advances in botulinum toxin (dysport / Anti-Wrinkle Injections), hyaluronic acids, laser tattoo removal, anti-wrinkle injections and dermal fillers.
 New areas of anti-ageing medicine will also be introduced and the attest advances in non-surgical and surgical management of skin cancer.

 The President of the ACAM, Dr Jass Narulla says “New regenerative techniques such as stem cell therapies and less invasive procedures provides greater treatment choice with excellent results and minimum intervention.
 This conference is an ideal opportunity to learn from leading practitioners in the field of cosmetic medicine, surgery and anti-ageing medicine”.